caritaemilia/DiscordBot/README.md

 ## Features

-    - Post random memes(general or programming)
+    - Post memes(general or programming)
     - Create a poll that is saved to database
     - Vote for previously made polls
-    - Easily add your own commands

-## How to Use

-    - Write "?help" to get started
-    - All commands have  "?" as prefix, prefix can be changed in config.json file